 If you work in private homes then you are classified as a “consumer” cleaning services, while “commercial” cleaners, such as janitorial service providers, have official contracts with state or corporate entities.

-A local business may contract your cleaning company on a regular basis, based on the full extent of the services your provide.
+A local business may contract your cleaning company on a regular basis, based on the full extent of the services you provide.
 Therefore, the IRS requires your cleaning company to provide a 1099 contract to said individuals who offer services that exceed $600 annually.

 Depending on the size of your cleaning company and the services you provide, the supplies and transportation required can amount to your two highest expenses.
 However, once you create a plan for both then you can honestly estimate the true cost of starting a cleaning business.

-When you have a mobile cleaning business, transportation is crucial!
+- Transportation: When you have a mobile cleaning business, transportation is crucial!
 Before you can start a cleaning job, you need to get there, right?
 Right!
 As you are running a cleaning business, the responsibility of getting to and from a job is all on you so make sure you can really take on the cleaning job.

-Depending on the services you offer and how many clients you have, the cost and volume needed in terms of supplies is dependent on this information.
+- Supplies: Depending on the services you offer and how many clients you have, the cost and volume needed in terms of supplies are dependent on this information.
 If you have cleaning jobs in many private residences per week then it is best you buy supplies in bulk at retailers such as Walmart or Costco.
 However, be aware that some of your clients may prefer that you use their own products so be sure to ask before showing up with your own supplies.
 (Once you register your business, you can find equipment at discounted prices from suppliers).

-As we pointed out already, transportation and supplies are the main expenses you are faced with, but equipment and equipment rentals can add up as well.
+- Equipment: As we pointed out already, transportation and supplies are the main expenses you are faced with, but equipment and equipment rentals can add up as well.
 If you own your own equipment or have access to free cleaning equipment and cleaning agents, you will see that rental prices add up.
 Be sure to shop around to find the best place to rent from or you can refrain from using special equipment until your cleaning business is more established.

 Most cleaning business providers charge around the same fee: